mathewgomas-alfred/mathewgomas.io/general_concepts/colors/scene_linear_painting.rst

 Setting up the Canvas
 ~~~~~~~~~~~~~~~~~~~~~

 Select either a 16bit or 32bit image.
 By default Krita will select a linear sRGB profile.
 If you want to create images for HDR display, you will need to make sure that the profile selected is the :guilabel:`Rec2020-elle-V4-g10.icc` profile.
-HDR images are standardised to use the rec 2020 gamut, which is much larger than sRGB in size, so this ensures you've got access to all the colors.
+HDR images are standardised to use the Rec.
+2020 gamut, which is much larger than sRGB in size, so this ensures you've got access to all the colors.

-If you're working on a non-HDR enabled monitor, you should enable ocio in the Lut Docker.
+If you're working on a non-HDR enabled monitor, you should enable OCIO in the LUT docker.

 Keep in mind everything mentioned above.
 Not all filters and not all blending modes work.
 This will improve in the future.
 Other than that, everything else is the same.